 The RTLs of the Z-pinch are worth consideration because of possible recycling advantages.
-The ongoing project, initiated by Sandia National Laboratory (SNL), investigates the scientific principle of a power generation system using the Z accelerator in a 1000 MWe power plant application.
-The study will integrate the liquid-protected chamber, RTL recycling and manufacturing, and cartridge replacement mechanism.
+The ongoing project, initiated by Sandia National Laboratory (SNL), will integrate the liquid-protected chamber, RTL recycling and manufacturing, and cartridge replacement mechanism.
 The present strategy is to use high yield (3 GJ per shot), a low rep rate per chamber (0.1 Hz), and a replaceable cartridge that is manufactured on-site.
 Since the inception of the Z-study, recycling of the RTLs has been recognized as a "must" requirement to control the radwaste stream and limit the RTL inventory to less than ten thousand tons.
 Equally important is the economic impact as a significant saving in materials cost has been identified.